 - A thorough physical exam

-- External parasites (fleas, ticks, lice, ear mites) check—See our client handout “Dog Grooming - Flea Control in Dogs” for a comparison of products
+- External parasites (fleas, ticks, lice, ear mites) check—See our client handout “Dog Grooming - Flea Control in Dogs”

 - Internal parasites (heartworm, tapeworm, roundworm, etc.) check when you supply a stool sample for analysis